herraa1/msx-joydolphin-v1/README.md

 The Nintendo Gamecube controller uses 3.3V for power and logic, except for the rumble motor which uses 5V.

-Power for the Nintendo Gamecube controller is provided by the 3.3V pin of the FT232RL integrated in the Arduino Nano, which is capable of delivering up to 50mA [^2], enough to power the game controller.
+Power for the Nintendo Gamecube controller is provided by the 3.3V pin of the FT232RL integrated in the Arduino Nano, which is capable of delivering up to 50mA [^2], enough to power a wired game controller.

 As the Arduino Nano is a 5V logic microcontroller, the msx-joydolphin adapter uses a voltage level shifter based on the [BSS138 N-Channel Logic Level Enhancement Mode Field Effect Transistor](https://www.onsemi.com/pdf/datasheet/bss138-d.pdf) (Q1) to convert the Nintendo Gamecube controller DAT signal between 3.3V and 5V logic levels.